therod/theminimalistcoder/app/data/articles/2015-08-25-biggest-productivity-hack.md

 ---
 title: "My Biggest Productivity Hack"
-description: "Discovering the Ketogenic diet as my favorite productivity hack."
+description: "The story about my journey of trying to lose 15 kilos of bodyweight."
 ---

 In the past, I have experimented with a lot of different things, trying to increase my productivity levels.
 Giving up coffee, waking up early, trying a polyphasic sleep rhythm and even microdosing certain chemical components to increase focus.